infobip/infobip-spring-data-querydsl/README.md

 ## <a name="FeaturesAndExamples"></a> Features and examples:

+All examples have corresponding tests in the project and can be found [here](https://github.com/infobip/infobip-spring-data-jpa-querydsl/blob/master/src/test/java/com/infobip/spring/data/SqlServerQueryDslJpaRepositoryTest.java).

 ### <a name="NativeQueriesWithQuerydsl"></a> Native queries with Querydsl:

 Example which uses union clause (unions aren't available in JPA):